edprince/dissertation/chapters/introduction.md

 by measuring performance of applications even when converted into older versions of JavaScript that are compatible with older browsers - and making sure the application runs on those versions.

+In summary - the applications must be browser compatible for older browsers, and should be made with modern JavaScript frameworks and techniques, as not to hinder potential developers.

-These objectives will be met by using the Google Chrome Devtools to monitor the CPU-throttled performance, and different technology implementations that allow comprehensive browser compatibility.
+These objectives will be tested by using the Google Chrome Devtools to monitor the CPU-throttled performance, and different technology implementations that allow comprehensive browser compatibility.
 There is an expectation that the lighter front-end frameworks perform best.